|Upper Township Administrators Agreement|

 current law or regulation.

-2. Administrators shall return their signed contracts to the Board within fifteen (15) day
+2. Administrators shall return their signed contracts to the Board within fifteen (15) days of

 Each Administrator acknowledges that s/he holds an appropriate Principal/Supervisor Certificate issued in New Jersey, now in full force and effect, or will procure such certificate before the date the Administrator shall begin service, and that the Administrator, before entering upon the duties of such position, will exhibit the certificate to the County Superintendent of Schools and to the District Superintendent.